 4. Applications with our theoretical studies:

-Numeric-based combination approaches to sensor data fusion in general, multiple uncertain events
+Numeric-based combination approaches to sensor data fusion for event-driven reasoning systems in large-scale sensor networks, multiple uncertain events

 in smart homes, combination of normal distributions with missing data in